Once Upon A February

 With a new face and thus unrecognizable to anyone, Aramanth was as safe as any other city or town.
 After leaving the Black Ridge Pass, he'd come to here and spent the following two years busily rebuilding his life.
 He'd had a few backup plans, of course – more than a few, in fact, and had made many investments that couldn't be traced back to the Forest.
 Money no longer being an issue, he'd bought this house and the elegant furniture, and –finally!– appropriate clothes.

 However, something had nagged at him, insisting he'd gotten it all wrong.
-To distract himself he'd started a research on the Iezu, putting his theories about the Mother's ability of space travel to paper.
+To distract himself he'd started a research on the Iezu, putting his theories about the Mother's abilities of space travel and communication to paper.
 It'd earned him respect of renowned scientists from West and East alike but even immersing himself into work hadn't helped – the feeling had stubbornly refused to vanish.

 Over the last year, his third here, he'd finally identified it as the lack of something.
 He'd thought it was the lack of cultural events first, so he'd been to Jaggonath and its museums and galleries, to the opera in Seth and even to pagan concerts in Sattin and Hade across the Serpent.